Meet Our Leaders And Experts

 Jennifer Grace Lea

-Jennifer Grace Lea serves as legal counsel, Europe, with ADF International, advocating for religious liberty, life, and the family, including marriage.
-Lea focuses on human rights, the European Union, and public international law.
+Jennifer Grace Lea serves as legal counsel, Europe, with ADF International, advocating for religious liberty, life, and the family.
+Lea focuses on human rights, EU, and public international law.
 She also advises on legal matters involving the United Nations, European Court of Human Rights, Parliamentary Assembly of the Council of Europe, European Parliament, and related Council of Europe institutions based in Strasbourg.

-As the daughter of missionary parents, Lea grew up in sub-Saharan Africa and the south of France.
-She speaks fluent English and French, as well as conversational Spanish.
+Lea grew up in sub-Saharan Africa and the south of France.
+She obtained her French baccalaureate in Philosophy, Literature, and Languages.
+She speaks fluent French and English, as well as conversational Spanish.